Wilfred/ag.el/README.md

 ### Using with Projectile

 [Projectile](https://github.com/bbatsov/projectile) supports ag.el.
 If
-you have Projectile installed, `C-c p A` runs `ag-regexp` on your project.
+you have Projectile installed, `C-c p s s` runs `ag-regexp` on your project.

 ### Customising the project root